In this article:

 Apples may be consumed raw or cooked.
 A few typical preparations of this delicious fruit include fruit salad, apple jelly, apple jam, apple juice, dried apples, apple cider vinegar, baked apples, crunchy apple chips, apple sauce, and as an ingredient in bakery products such as muffins, pie, and cakes.

 Storage of Apples

-Within 1–2 weeks after picking, the texture of apples may become grainy and dry if you store them at room temperature.
+After the apples are picked from the trees, they continue to ripen.
+Within 1–2 weeks, the texture of apples may become grainy and dry if you store them at room temperature.

 So, if you want to maintain the crunchy and juicy goodness of apples for longer (around 1–2 months), it is best to store them in the crisper drawer of your refrigerator.

 Like all other members of the Rosaceae or rose family of plants, apples contain certain proteins that are similar to birch tree pollen, which is a common allergen.

 Apple allergens cause an adverse immunologic response called “oral allergy syndrome.”

 The signs and symptoms include itching of mouth and throat, swelling of the face, and redness on the affected areas.

 Drug Interactions With Apple Juice